richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_config.md

   }
 ```

-- Copies all files and folders from the subfolder into a folder on a VM reosurce:
+- Copies all files and folders from the subfolder into a folder on a VM resource:

 ```
   provisioner "file" {